Home Warranty Repair vs Replace: How Companies Decide What Happens

 Why Companies Often Prefer Repairs (And What You Can Do About It)

 Home warranty companies are service businesses with a financial interest in minimizing payouts.
-A repair almost always costs less than a full replacement, which is why the default decision tends to favor fixing over replacing — even on older items.
+A repair almost always costs less than a full replacement, which is why the default decision tends to favor fixing over replacing, even on older items.
+Industry guidance for 2026 explicitly describes warranty providers as operating on a "repair-first" model whenever the fix is feasible and within the dollar cap.

 How Replacement Value Is Calculated

-When replacement does happen, the value is not based on what you'd pay at a retailer today.
+When replacement does happen, the value is not based on what you'd pay at a retailer.
 Instead, it's calculated using:

 • Internal wholesale pricing the company has negotiated with contractors and suppliers